rubyglow/Formula/README.md

 Finally there are the boolean operators `&` for logical-and, `|` for logical-or and `!`for not.
-This can be useful, if you want to test two signals with the relational operators, like if x and y has some minimum volate, only the output the value of z.
+This can be useful, if you want to test two signals with the relational operators, like if x and y has some minimum value at the same time, only then output the value of z.
 Or you could even use it to implement a 10 step sequencer with chromatic scale:

 ```